-High school world language instruction provides students a choice between Spanish, French, German (at Dundee-Crown and Jacobs), or American Sign Language (at Hampshire).
+High school world language instruction provides students a choice between Spanish, French, German (at Dundee-Crown), or American Sign Language (at Hampshire).
 Students will develop the language skills in order to communicate in personal, professional, and social settings with others that speak the target language.
 While in class, students will almost exclusively utilize the target language as they are immersed in communicative activities and learning about the target cultures.

 Director of English Learner